-House Republicans to launch investigations into FBI, China
+House Republicans launch investigations into FBI, China

 “You have my word and my commitment.
 This is not a partisan committee,” Speaker Kevin McCarthy said.
 “That is my hope, my desire, my wish that we speak with one voice that we focus on the challenges that we have.”

 He added, “The threat is too great for us to bicker with ourselves.”
+Close to 150 Democrats voted for the committee’s creation on Tuesday.

 Who will serve on either committee beyond the chairs will be a decision for congressional leaders.
 The House is in the process of seating the various standing committees, a process that is expected to be contentious as McCarthy has already pledged to retaliate against Democrats for removing several far-right members from their committee assignments in the last Congress.